-The example code in Listing 5-1 illustrates how to configure the SPORTs.
+The example code that follows illustrates how to configure the SPORTs.
 This example configures both SPORT0 and SPORT1.
 SPORT0 is configured for an internally generated serial clock (SCLK), internally generated frame synchronization, and $\mu$ -law companded 8-bit data.
-This is a typical setup for communication with a combination codec.
+This is a typical setup for communication with a combo codec.
 SPORT1 is configured for an externally generated serial clock, externally generated frame synchronization, non-companded 16-bit data and autobuffering.
 This setup could be used to transfer data between processors in a multiprocessor system.